Eleusis Amphora

+The figures depicted on the amphora include Odysseus, Polyphemus, Perseus, Athena, and Medusa's fellow gorgons.
+This amphora is the earliest known depiction of Athena in Attic art.

 Purpose

 The size and shape of the amphora, as well as the fact that it is highly decorated, indicate that it was created as a tomb marker or monument.
 However, the remains of a 10–12-year-old boy were found inside the amphora, meaning that it was ultimately used as an urn.
 This type of urn burial was commonly used to bury the remains of children from the Iron Age (1100–900 BCE) to the Archaic period (600–500 BCE).

 Description

 The Eleusis amphora shows some of the earliest artistic depictions of Greek mythology.
 On the neck of the vase, the figures depict Odysseus and his men blinding the cyclops Polyphemus.
 The register just below the neck shows a lion chasing a boar.
 Although it is hard to see because the amphora was found in pieces and then reconstructed, the central register shows Athena and Perseus escaping after Perseus beheads Medusa.
+This is the earliest known depiction of Athena in Attic art.
 The figures with cauldron-shaped heads are more gorgons, which are snake-headed creatures like Medusa.